dongzgh/dongzgh.github.io/journal.md

 #### 2019-01-01

 * [L3D-LMS](#l3d-lms)
-  * Disucssed with Charles about business plan
+  * Discussed with Charles about business plan

 #### 2019-01-02